-Forward Tilt: You will need to place your hands on the back of your head with your fingers interlaced.
-Now, slowly tilt your head forward, look down towards the ground and move your head back to the straight position by applying slight pressure on your hands.
-Hold this position for about 5-10 seconds, relax and do it again three or four times.
+This exercise will get your neck muscles to open up a little bit, making your neck movement free-flowing.
+Start with placing your hands on the back of your head with your fingers interlaced.
+Now, slowly tilt your head forward, look down towards the floor and move your head back to the straight position by applying slight pressure on your hands.
+Hold this position for about 5-10 seconds, relax and repeat three or five times.